engagingnewsproject/misinfo-dashboard/README.md

 yarn dev
 ```

+> If you have not installed firebase tools to run the emulator run `npm install -g firebase-tools`.

 Next, to run the app on the emulator and import the db testing data, in a new terminal window run

 ```bash
 firebase emulators:start --import=./emulator-data
 ```

-> First to install the firebase tools to run the emulator run `npm install -g firebase-tools`.

 emulator should start and provide you an emulator link `View Emulator UI at`.
 Open that link and add yourself as a user under the Authentication tab.
 You only need to provide a name, email and password when adding a user.